-It is an extremely sturdy and adaptable weapon that has most of the capabilities that one could wish for and also very few obvious flaws in its design.
-The ease with which different strikes may interact with one another also allows for a lot of room for player creativity.
+It is an extremely sturdy and adaptable weapon with most of the capabilities that one wishes for and very few obvious flaws in its design.
+The ease with which different strikes may interact with one another also allows for much room for player creativity.

 The Odachi is undeniably a weapon that virtually every player is capable of mastering and using to their advantage.
-Odachi’s are the choice of weapon for individuals who value variety since they do not include any strange gimmicks and have balanced stats.
+Odachis are the weapon for individuals who value variety since they do not include strange gimmicks and have balanced stats.

 Regardless of the fact that it is a sluggish weapon, gamers who are able to control this enormous blade successfully may guarantee that the Odachi not only provides a significant level of damage but that it can even smash past the most difficult opponent defenses.